Erneuerbare Energien aus Wasserkraft | © DB AG / Faruk Hosseini

 Climate protection

-As Deutsche Bahn, we already offer the most climate-friendly mobility in Germany.
-But we want even more.
-That is why we have committed ourselves to an ambitious goal: We will become climate neutral by 2040.
-To achieve this goal, we are relying on four powerful instruments – increasing the share of renewable energy, expanding electrification, the end of diesel, and the start of the heat transition.
+Deutsche Bahn already offers millions of people climate-friendly mobility in Germany.
+We have also committed ourselves to an ambitious goal: We want to be climate-neutral by 2040.
+To achieve this, we are relying on four powerful instruments – increasing the share of renewable energy, phasing out diesel, implementing the heat transition and optimizing energy efficiency.

 We have committed to the 1.5 degree path in accordance with the Science Based Targets initiative (SBTi) and are having our climate protection target with its absolute reduction paths scientifically reviewed and confirmed by the SBTi.
 Throughout the Group and in every business area, we want to make a demonstrable contribution to achieving the goals of the Paris climate conference.